bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 41°
-- Cloudy
+- Partly Cloudy
 - 92% humidity
 - 6 mph wind
-- 75% cloud cover
+- 74% cloud cover
 - 30 AQI 🟩
-- 1.29 inches of rain in the past 24 hours
+- 1.06 inches of rain in the past 24 hours
 - 1.13 inches of rain and 0.11 inches of snow expected in the next 48 hours